Picture: Crown Copyright/Public Domain

 On this 100th anniversary of the worst day in British military history, I want to pay tribute to those relatives of mine who fought in both the world wars.
 There is nothing unusual about them; they were typical of hundreds of thousands of British servicemen who risked, and often gave, their lives to secure future peace in Europe and the wider world.

-Seven members of my immediate family were involved.
+Seven members of my immediate family were involved, three of whom lost their lives (†).

 Richard Stainforth (Great Great Uncle). † 19 October 1914, Ypres